mathworks/toolboxdesign/MEX.md

 ├───arithmetic.prj
 └───buildfile.m
 ```
+## MEX functions and runtime binaries
+[MATLAB Toolbox Best Practices](README.md) advocates for placing the files needed by the user to run the toolbox under the `toolbox` folder.
+Contents of this folder is what gets shipped to the user.
+For a toolbox that uses MEX, we recommend the MEX functions be placed under a `private` folder within the `toolbox` folder, thus making these MEX functions [Private](https://www.mathworks.com/help/matlab/matlab_prog/private-functions.html).
+The content of the `private` folder can be ignored from version control (add the private folder to the .gitignore) since MEX functions are derived artifacts.
+In addition to MEX functions, the `private` folder can also have other binary files that are required at runtime.

+Improper use of MEX functions can lead to MATLAB crashing.
+An effective safeguard against this failure is to prevent direct access to MEX functions.
+We recommended calling the MEX function from a MATLAB script, by doing so the author can validate the inputs from a MATLAB script before passing it to the MEX function.
+Placing the the MEX functions within a private folder only facilitates this, since a private folder cannot be added to MATLAB path directly and only MATLAB scripts placed within the parent folder of a private folder can access its contents.

 ## Building MEX Files
 - **Tools**: Use MATLAB's [`buildtool`](https://www.mathworks.com/help/matlab/ref/buildtool.html), introduced in R2022b, to automate the MEX build process.
 The [`matlab.buildtool.tasks.MexTask`](https://www.mathworks.com/help/matlab/ref/matlab.buildtool.tasks.mextask-class.html), introduced in R2024a, automates the compilation, ensuring consistency across environments.
 If you need support in earlier releases, use the [`mex` command](https://www.mathworks.com/help/matlab/ref/mex.html).